Seoul South Korea Travel Guide

 While typically safe, be aware of potential natural phenomena.

-Ensure you are conserved and know who to communicate with in an emergency.
+Ensure you are conserved and know who to contact in an emergency.

 Purchase comprehensive travel insurance.
-This coverage should include medical emergencies, emergency evacuation, cancellation or interruption of your trip, and lost or stolen luggage.
+This coverage should include medical emergencies, emergency evacuation, trip cancellation or interruption, and lost or stolen luggage.
 Consider World Nomads or SafetyWing.

 Police: 112 (24/7, English service available).
 Ambulance/Fire: 119 (24/7, English service available).
 Tourist Information/Emergency Interpretation: 1330 (24/7, multi-lingual service available).